The Judgement of Paris 50th Anniversary.

-Today is an apt time to talk about “The judgement of Paris”.
-Not the event in Greek mythology but a wine tasting event held 47 years ago today, 24th May.
+This month as we are coming up to the 50th anniversary its a good time to talk about “The Judgement of Paris”.
+Not the event in Greek mythology but a wine tasting event held on, 24th May 1976

 The late Steven Spurrier, who ran a wine shop in Paris at the time, organised a blind tasting of Chardonnay and Cabernet Sauvignon wines from California and France.